-Sphere: is circular solid (limited by spherical surface).
+Sphere: is a solid which represents the set of all points in the three dimensional space.
 One of its properties that each point of its surface points is distant with equal distances from a certain fixed point inside it called centre of sphere.
 Each line which crosses through the sphere centre and reaches up to its surface called diameter of sphere, while the radius of sphere is the continued line between sphere centre and any point of its surface points.